Battambang has a surprising range of great eateries. These are our favorite Battambang restaurants.

 T: 012 781 687

-Vintage was also reopened and restyled towards the end of 2015 and has come back with an interestingly unique and eclectic menu.
-The offerings include, a small selection of simple sushi rolls, and Western and Cambodian dishes.
+Vintage is constantly evolving, and so is their interestingly unique and eclectic menu.
+The offerings include a small selection of simple sushi rolls, and Western and Cambodian dishes.
 A personal favorite is the sharing platter with a selection of meats and cheeses, which goes well with the broad selection of wines available by glass and bottle.
-Vintage (Mezze) is a relaxing place to wind down in the late afternoon or evening, and ideally located on Road 2.5 for watching the world go by with a glass of wine.
+Vintage is a relaxing place to wind down in the late afternoon or evening, and ideally located on Road 2.5 for watching the world go by with a glass of wine.
 And if you decide to stay for dinner, all the better.
 Both their Western and Asian dishes are very nice, if a bit more expensive (averaging $3 to $9) than some of the other places in town.
 Be reassured that the portions are large and the quality is good, so the price is worth it.

 Open daily, 9 a.m. to 11 p.m.